Overview | Academics | Cost | Logistics | Student Voices | Apply

-Arranged for the general student body and for individual courses, past events include tours to the United Nations, the Freud Museum, ?
-Jewish Vienna,? ?The Third Man? tour of Vienna?s sewers, as well as visits to folk dance performances, concerts, theater performances, and opera.
+Arranged for the general student body and for individual courses, past events include tours to the United Nations, the Freud Museum, Jewish Vienna, and a tour of Vienna's sewers, as well as visits to folk dance performances, concerts, theater performances, and opera.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI.
 IES also provides comprehensive accident and illness insurance to you as well.
 The cost of the insurance coverage is included in program fees.

-The IES Vienna Study Center director and staff assist students on the program.
+The IES Vienna Study Center Director and on-site staff provide assistance for the duration of the program.